Sometimes it can feel like all the exercise and healthy eating just does not want to make a difference.

-When you carry around excess body fat, your body cannot use insulin as effectively as it should.
+When we carry around excess body fat, our body cannot use insulin as effectively as it should.
 When the insulin does not work properly, it can lead to the development of type 2 diabetes and insulin resistance.
-This is because insulin is the hormone produced by the pancreas that is in charge of ensuring that your blood sugar levels stay balanced.
+This is because insulin is the hormone produced by the pancreas that is in charge of ensuring that our blood sugar levels stay balanced.

 The need for insulin is determined by the amount of sugar in the body.
 If we eat more food that sets sugar free in the body, the pancreas has to produce more insulin in order to process this sugar and use it as energy for the body’s function.

 So to conclude, too much sugar in the bloodstream causes you to gain weight.
 But at the same time, when you are overweight, the body cannot use insulin effectively.

 How do high insulin levels cause weight gain?